If you’re transferring data outside of the EEA, the GDPR (General Data Protection Regulation) imposes some restrictions.

 For guidance on what constitutes personal data, see: GDPR: How the definition of personal data has changed.

 2) You are sending personal data (or making it accessible) to a receiver to which the GDPR does not apply.
 This usually applies to recipients located in a country outside the EEA.

 3) The receiver is a separate organisation or individual.
 This includes transfers to another company within the same corporate group.

 How to make a restricted transfer in accordance with the GDPR

-In order to comply with the GDPR, you must take the following factors into consideration:
+To comply with the GDPR, you must consider the following factors:

 1) Is the restricted transfer covered by an ‘adequacy decision’?